 - Cindy Mong as Yan Xing Fang (顏幸芳).
 Can’t sympathize with her.
 Regardless.
 I don’t know.
-It’s just too much.
+It was just too much.
 She didn’t believe her daughter?
-Okay, so the pressures of the public was too much, but did that make it better by delivering the final blow?
+Okay, so the pressure of the public was too much, but did that make it better by delivering the final blow?
 At least they had each other for support YET she pulled the final step under her daughter by letting on that her daughter should end it?
-Emotional support sometimes make the toughest situation better so there it went.
+Emotional support sometimes made the toughest situation better so there it went.

 - Olivia Wu as Xiao Wii (小Wii).
 I don’t know.
 It wasn’t her fault for what happened since she was captured.
 So no comment except she tried.

 - Wu Ting Hong as Ba Shang (巴尚).
 Always portraying the same type of role with loving his culture, singing those inspirational songs, and being his humble self.
 No complaints either.
 He did contribute to being part of the supporting team for the father and son.